Credit Card or Cash: Which Is Better to Use?

 Pros of Using Credit Cards | Cons of Using Credit Cards |

-Earn rewards for spending | Can lead to debt |
+Gives rewards for spending | Could lead to debt |

-Enjoy travel benefits | May have annual fees |
+Offers travel benefits | May have annual fees |

 Offers protection and security | May hurt your credit if not used responsibly |

-Allows you to finance purchases | Interest charges typically apply if the balance isn’t paid by the due date |
+Allows you to finance purchases | Typically charges interest if the balance isn’t paid by the due date |

 The Takeaway

-If you’re planning to use a credit card, it’s important to choose one that best suits your needs.
+If you’re planning to use a credit card, it’s important to choose one that suits your needs.
 Lantern by SoFi can help.
 In our online marketplace, you can easily explore different cards and compare offers all in one place to find the right option for you.

 Compare credit cards with Lantern.